Port Splitting Configurations

 Eight Ethernet ports, each supporting 100GbE

-The C8180 ConnectX-8 SuperNIC, featuring a single-port OSFP module, supports up to 800Gb/s.
+The C9180 ConnectX-9 SuperNIC, featuring a single-port OSFP module, supports up to 800Gb/s.
 For the reconfiguration to take effect, please perform power cycle.

 As the default configuration, the device is configured with a single InfiniBand port, providing an InfiniBand XDR rate of 800Gb/s that operates as four times 200G/s .
 The configuration is illustrated in the diagram below.